How do you bake a cake?

 Romance Dawn (1-7)

-Romance Dawn was a solid first impression, it does a good job of getting me invested in Luffy, as well as the overall vibe for this new Manga.
+Romance Dawn made a solid first impression, it does a good job of getting me invested in Luffy, as well as the overall vibe for this new Manga.

 The series begins with Gol D. Roger, the King of the Pirates, meeting his end with his final words acting as a challenge to the rest of mankind, to find his legendary treasure in One Piece... or One Place, if you've watched the first opening in English for the animated series.